aspartic-gthb/aspartic-gthb_Intro/README.md

 * Comfortable with **C**, currently exploring **C++** in depth
 * Actively learning **Python** for ML workflows
 * Curious about system design, modeling, and simulation
+* Passionate and enthusiastic about ISRO and Space Programs and its related tech

 ## What I'm Working On